kangbw702/FusioMR/README.md

 # FusioMR

-A method designed for transcriptome-wide Mendelian randomization analysis.
+A method designed for single-outcome and multi-outcome transcriptome-wide Mendelian randomization analysis using summary statistics.